Made beaver: History

 Throughout the 17th century, European fishermen and First Nations engaged in the fur trade.
 These fishermen would not trade directly with hunters.
 Rather, they would trade goods with First Nation middlemen.
 Prior to the HBC's formation, French settlers and Indigenous traders exchanged goods for furs near the Ottawa and St. Lawrence Rivers.

-In 1670 England chartered the HBC.
+In 1670, England chartered the HBC.
 At that time, the company set up a number of trading posts, and by 1718, it had a monopoly on all trade in the basin of Hudson Bay.

 The British did not use a standardized currency for over 250 years after settling in Canada.

 During that time, most trade was carried out through the practice of bartering.
 Eventually, traders began using various foreign coins as stores of value.
 In order to trade with Indigenous peoples, the HBC standardized the unit of account as the made beaver, or one high quality beaver skin.

-In 1795, a made beaver could buy eight knives or one kettle, or a gun could be purchased with 10 made beaver pelts.
+In 1795, a made beaver could buy eight knives, one kettle, or a gun could be purchased with 10 made beaver pelts.